MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 ###  3. Selecting the Map Area

 Decide where you will build your map.
-The area can be maximum 230x230 blocks in surface area, but it can be lesser.
+We recommend you don't make your map larger than 230x230x230 blocks.
 1. Run `ctf_map editor`
 2. Press `Create New Map`
 3. Select a position to be one corner of the map.
 4. Select a position in the opposite corner.
 Place it higher/lower than the first one to give the map height.
-**Note:** you can change your area at any time by typing `/ctf_map editor` and pressing the "Corners" button.
+**Note:** you can change your map area at any time by typing `/ctf_map editor` and pressing the "Corners" button.

 ### 4. Build